mwermuth/marcuswermuth/_posts/2019-08-07-remote-leader-keep-a-journal.markdown

 To satisfy my longing for more tech and great apps, I am using both in conjunction.
 My notebook is always with me and open in front of me while I work.
 At the same time I use a ToDo List App to collect task which are further in the future or need more detailed planning and resources around it.
 I can’t write down "cancel my phone contract next year in May 2020" and keep this task around in my notebook for 10 months.
 I might not even have the same notebook anymore.
 This is where I just move it into my electronic brain, to remind me when it is time.

-**- go analog for taking notes - writing with a fountain pen is the best** **- Handwriting helps you to learn faster and remember things easier** **- Combine your notebook with a digital companion to take care of longer running things**
+- **go analog for taking notes - writing with a fountain pen is the best**
+- **Handwriting helps you to learn faster and remember things easier**
+- **Combine your notebook with a digital companion to take care of longer running things**

 ## Find a system that works for you
 Keeping a journal and writing in it everyday sounds easy.
 It doesn’t involve a lot to prepare and you can almost do it everywhere.